 Incensing of the body - In recognition of the Christian belief that the body is a temple of the Holy Spirit and will one day be resurrected by God, the priest walks around the casket and incenses the body.
 This is a sign of our respect, a symbol of the community’s prayers for the deceased rising.

-Holy Communion - The church encourages those present to share in Holy Communion.
+Holy Communion - The church encourages those Catholics who are spiritually prepared, to share in Holy Communion.

-Placing of the Pall - A funeral pall is draped over the coffin at the beginning of the liturgy.
-This symbolizes the garment given at baptism and our future life in Christ.
-This pall also signifies that all are equal in the eyes of God.
+Placing of the Pall—At the beginning of the liturgy, a funeral pall is draped over the coffin.
+This pall symbolizes the garment given at baptism and our future life in Christ.
+It also signifies that all are equal in God's eyes.
 Family or friends are encouraged to drape this.

 Reconciliation - Contact the priest in advance if special arrangements need to be made for confession.

-Funeral homily and words of remembrance - Based on the scriptural readings, the priest or deacon will give a brief homily.
-A friend or family member may speak in remembrance of the deceased after the communion prayer and before the final commendation.
+Funeral homily and words of remembrance—The priest or deacon will give a brief homily based on the scriptural readings.
+After the communion prayer and before the final commendation, a friend or family member may speak in remembrance of the deceased.

 Final commendation and committal - The liturgy of final farewell or commendation and committal is the last ceremony after Mass and at the cemetery.